corcor27/Introduction_to_R/_episodes/15-Vectors-R.md

 ```
 temperatures <- temperatures * 9/5 + 32
 ```
-{: .languare-r}
+{: .language-r}

 We have explicitly told R to save the output back into the 'temperatures' vector.
 Use the environment pane to explore what we have created.
 All the temperatures have been converted from Celsius to Fahrenheit.

+### Make changes but only to specific items.

-Sometimes we may only want to change certain values in a vector.
+Sometimes we may only want to change certain variables in a vector based on their value.

-### Find all the variables that are higher than 80 Fahrenheit and increase them by 10.
+**Exammple:** Find all the variables that are higher than 80 Fahrenheit and increase them by 10.
 First we need to find out which variables fit our requirement
 ```
 above_70 <- temperatures > 70